zlwaterfield/scramble/privacy.md

 1. **Selected Text**: When you highlight text and use Scramble's features, the selected text is temporarily processed to provide the requested enhancements.

-2. **API Key**: Your OpenAI API key is stored locally in your browser's storage and is never transmitted to our servers.
+2. **API Key**: Your LLM API key is stored locally in your browser's storage and is never transmitted to our servers.

 ## Data Transmission

-- Selected text is sent directly to OpenAI's servers for processing using your personal API key.
+- Selected text is sent directly to the LLM provider's servers for processing using your personal API key.
 - We do not store, retain, or have access to the text you process or the results returned by OpenAI.

 ## Third-Party Services

-Scramble uses OpenAI's API to process text.
-Please refer to [OpenAI's privacy policy](https://openai.com/policies/privacy-policy) for information on how they handle data.
+Scramble uses the LLM provider's API to process text.
+Please refer to the LLM provider's privacy policy for information on how they handle data.

 ## Data Security